 Share your mission, goals, and projects with the target audience.
 Make sure everybody knows what your organization is about and how to join the cause.

 Lead by example.
 If you call for action, show that you’re all about action yourself.
 How?
 Share project statuses and provide a summary with key information once they’re completed.
 Being transparent about your projects provides context for great content ideas and helps your organization gain credibility.

 Invite contacts to support your nonprofit financially.
 You can A/B test campaigns for one-off and recurring donations and quickly discover the most effective messaging and incentives.

 Proper contact list segmentation has a huge impact on all performance metrics of your email marketing.
-Emails tailored to individual contact segments have several times higher open and click-through rates compared to email blasts send to everyone on the list.
+Emails tailored to individual contact segments have several times higher open and click-through rates compared to email blasts sent to everyone on the list.

 Ensure your content bridges the gap between your organizational goals and your audience’s information needs.
 Figure out what information people need to support your organization actively.
 Create guidelines for your content to maintain quality over time.